PageDAO/PageDAO-DocSite/community/zombieverse.md

 Instead of running away as did years before, he understood that Natalie wasn't the only girl in the world.
 At least he dared to talk to her.

-(@MariaVerde & @Jim) "Emily is stuck on the dragon’s gaze, falls unconscious on the floor beside charlie.
+(@MariaVerde & @Jim) "Emily is stuck on the dragon’s gaze, falls unconscious on the floor beside Charlie.

 Emily’s Stepdad is banging on her door.

 Charlie is talking to girls in memory that are bratty and superficial.
 Realises that Emily is a bookworm but what he really wants and needs for good love.
 He metaphorically wipes the cheap make up off the bratty girls, realises he is over it.

 Now he’s free from the trance.
 Sees Emily facing her fear; her father.
 Now he has the strength to tell Emily he loves her, and her hearing this in the dream of her father finds the strength to find safety and comfort in a guy who values and respects her.
 Now she stands up to the memory of her abusive father - now SHES free."